Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

   - what is a [store](https://redux.js.org/basics/store)
   - what is an [action](https://redux.js.org/basics/actions)
   - what is a [reducer](https://redux.js.org/basics/reducers)
+  - how to use [react-redux](https://redux.js.org/basics/usage-with-react) to connect our React components to the store
 - Some javascript tooling:
   - [Webpack](https://webpack.js.org/) for bundling our application
   - [BabelJs](http://babeljs.io/) for converting [React jsx](https://reactjs.org/docs/introducing-jsx.html) code to plain javascript